SvenGarson/launchschool-course-backend/RB120/Lesson5_Slightly-Larger-OO-Programs/Ex8_OO-Twenty-One/README.md

 end
 ```

-I though I could, rather easily but with time, implement method
-that looks as clean as the above example, but I did not understant
+I thought I could implement it, rather easily but with time, implement method that looks as clean as the above example, but I did not
-the trade-offs I hade to make, not consciously anyway and not at my
+understant the trade-offs I had to make, not consciously anyway and
-level of profiency.
+not at my level of proficiency.

 The more classes I add, the more interconnections there are.
 The the more interconnections, the more 'in-between object